xyzdevio/multiple-accounts/README.md

 ## Complete :partying_face:

 Should now be able to switch easily between github accounts locally and keep git and gh in sync however you want.

+## REMAINING TODO :bangbang:

+:bangbang: need to add an install section that just using cli setup and just prompts users to fill in info and it just sets it up for them